Manuela Sáenz: Feminist contribution

 During Saenz's time, women's realm consisted of private and domestic spaces while politics and warfare spaces were for men.
 She found various ways physically and symbolically to take part in masculine spheres of activity yet also take part in the feminine arenas of her period.
 She used feminine behaviours to have some influence in these masculine spaces, usually using her intimate relationships as tools.

 She did not feel constrained by gendered conventions of what was considered proper feminine behaviour.
-She smoked, she dressed up in masculine clothes, was trained for military action.
+She smoked, she dressed up in masculine clothes, and was trained for military action.
 Saenz was an erotic symbol with her passion for Bolivar.

-Saenz was often described as an eccentric woman, a lesbian, who "would dress up during the day as an official and during the night she went through a metamorphosis with the help of some wine."
+Saenz was often described as an eccentric woman, and a lesbian, who "would dress up during the day as an official and during the night she went through a metamorphosis with the help of some wine."

-Saenz is usually identified as an emancipated woman with a conviction for liberty and independence as well as a woman who breaks the status quo.
+Saenz is usually identified as an emancipated woman with a conviction for liberty and independence as well as a woman who broke the status quo.

 She developed a discourse of friendship while in exile to give women some empowerment.
-This discourse of friendship was used to justify the influence of women in politics.
+This discourse was used to justify the influence of women in politics.
 Her work opposed the exclusion of women from politics by connecting friendship with female companionship.
 Seeing elite women as friends, instead of wives and mothers, goes against the issues surrounding the notion of “republican motherhood” which Saenz was familiar with at her time.
 This notion of motherhood focused on the idea that women were better as wives and mothers than as companions and collaborators.
-The praise of republican motherhood showed that there was fear and distress with the idea that women could influence and undermine the state if they are left on their own.
-Through the friendship discourse women would be seen as friends and peers to men, as companions and collaborators.
+The praise of republican motherhood showed that there was fear and distress with the idea that women could influence and undermine the state if they were left on their own.
+Through the friendship discourse, women would be seen as friends and peers to men, as well as companions and collaborators.

 Manuela Sáenz did not protest women’s exclusion from politics, but used that exclusion as a reasoning and personal interest into an affirmation of reliability and trustworthiness of women.
 Friendship, therefore, became a tool for independent women, which gave them a degree of influence greater than they were previously seen before this friendship discourse.
-Saenz believed that friendship would create stability and consistency.
-Sáenz switched the gendered icons within ideology at the time by encouraging friendship and the association of it with women.
+Saenz believed that friendship would create stability and consistency, and switched the gendered icons within ideology at the time by encouraging friendship and the association of it with women.

-Lastly, by putting aside the view of motherhood or “woman problem,” Saenz work and image encouraged women to demand respect from politicians and intellectuals as individuals and not just as icons of their sex.
+Lastly, by putting aside the view of motherhood or the “woman problem,” Saenz' work and image encouraged women to demand respect from politicians and intellectuals as individuals and not just as icons of their sex.